Archives

 The Return

-Today we have a story by Argentinean writer Fernando Sorrentino.
-At first, it reads like a typical ‘campfire’ horror story.
-A man looking out his window witnesses a mean neighbour accidentally causing the death of an old beggar.
-Later, he sees the dead beggar return in the form of a newborn baby boy.
-When the boy is older, he causes the death of the man who killed him and then suddenly disappears.
-The author has cleverly created the character of the narrator so that, if readers look a little harder, they might question if this is what really happened.
+The Return: Short story by Fernando SorrentinoIn this story by Fernando Sorrentino a man looking out his window witnesses a neighbour accidentally cause the death of a persistent beggar trying to open his gate.
+Later, he sees the dead beggar “return” and take the form of a newborn baby boy.
+When the boy is older, he accidentally causes the death of the man who killed the beggar and suddenly disappears.
+The author has cleverly created the narrator’s character so that, if readers look a little harder, they might question if this is what really happened.
+Themes include guilt, revenge, justice/karma, unrequited love, the supernatural.
 More…

 There’s a Man in the Habit of Hitting Me on the Head with an Umbrella